sph-mn/sph-ga/readme.md

 # sph-ga
 this is a javascript library for fundamental calculations of euclidean and conformal geometric algebra.

-the focus of this library is on compactness and flexibility (functional with basic data structures to allow easy abstraction) as well as generality (no conceptual limits on the number of dimensions).
+the focus of this library is on compactness and flexibility (functional with basic data structures to allow easy abstraction) as well as generality (straightforward and no added limits on the number of dimensions).

 ## status
 *work in progress*: still in testing.